vishvAsa/rAmAnujIyam/tattvam/yAmunaH/Agama-prAmANyam/sarva-prastutiH/02_uttara-paxaH/04_siddha-vastuni_shabda-prAmANyam.md

 <details><summary>Buitenen</summary>

-70\. ~~OBJECTION.~~ In the case of the qualifications for periodical rites the injunction (apUrva) does not require the 'realization of any fruit.'146
+70\. ~~OBJECTION.~~ In the case of the qualifications for periodical rites the injunction (apUrva) does not require the 'realization of any fruit.'147

-146: No specific fruits are attached to nitya rites.
+[147]: No specific fruits are attached to nitya rites.

 Nor does an injunction to one act
 fail to apply to a person who really desires another fruit.

-The pre-eminence147 is really the injunction's;
+The pre-eminence148 is really the injunction's;
 a person is enjoined upon by the injunction to any act in the same way
 as he is enjoined upon to perform the periodical acts.

-147: māhātmya, which corresponds to prādhānya, pradhānatā.
+[148]: mahatmya, which corresponds to pradhanya, pradhānatā
 </details>

 <details><summary>मूलम्</summary>